sipstack/www/src/views/pages/resources/blog/when-your-boss-asks-for-a-gift-card/content.md

 Scammers can be very convincing and will have often done their research through various “phishing” tactics.
 The best ones will know details about your company and even the way your boss might communicate via text.
 Keep this in mind if you find yourself in a situation like this and make sure to verify your “boss”’s identity before pulling any triggers.

 ## Why Gift Cards?
 Gift cards are the perfect currency for scammers because they are untraceable.
-Once a purchase with a gift card has been made, it’s gone and has no money trail.
+Once a purchase with a gift card has been made...
+POOF!
+It’s gone and has no money trail.
 Gift cards also do not provide the same protection that credit cards and debit cards do, so they really are the perfect crime.

 ## Tips to Protect Yourself Against Gift Card Scams